hengistchan/hengistchan/README.md

 **Current Status Quo**

-- 👨🏻‍💻 I’m currently working on a Financial company in Shenzhen, China.
+- 👨🏻‍💻 I’m currently working in Shenzhen, China.
 - 🌱 I’m currently learning Rust and ML.
 - 🤔 My interests are with AIGC, System Design, etc.
 - 💬 Ask me about anything, I would like to answer.